Variational closures for composite homogenised fluid flows: Concluding Remarks and Future Work

 \subsection{Acknowledgments}

-We would like to credit James-Michael Leahy for his collaborative efforts with us to develop these ideas.
 We are especially grateful to G. Gottwald and G. Pavliotis for their stimulating discussions on homogenisation theory.
-We also wish to thank C. Cotter, D. Holm and O. Street for several thoughtful suggestions during the course of this work which have improved or clarified the interpretation of its results.
+We also wish to thank C. Cotter, D. Holm, and O. Street for several thoughtful suggestions during the course of this work, which have improved or clarified the interpretation of its results.
 The work of TD is supported by an EPSRC PhD Scholarship.
-RH is grateful for the support by Office of Naval Research (ONR) grant award N00014-22-1-2082, Stochastic Parameterization of Ocean Turbulence for Observational Networks.
+RH is grateful for support from the Office of Naval Research (ONR) grant award N00014-22-1-2082, Stochastic Parameterization of Ocean Turbulence for Observational Networks.
+JML acknowledges support received from the US AFOSR Grant FA8655-21-1-7034.